Gas Engineers Insurance

 How can gas engineers prove they have the necessary insurance coverage?

-Is heating engineers insurance and gas engineers insurance the same?
+Is heating engineers insurance and gas engineer insurance the same?

 Do gas engineers need professional indemnity insurance?